 Leave A Little Money On The Table

 One of the most important concepts for any seller to understand when entering a transaction is to have a win/win attitude about everyone feeling good with the sale by leaving a little money on the table.
-The buyer gets a good deal, the seller gets the home sold, and everyone is in the same boat rowing when the waves come up, which they are guaranteed to do.
+The buyer gets a good deal; the seller gets the home sold, and everyone is in the same boat rowing when the waves come up, which they are guaranteed to do.

-The way to accomplish this honest goal is to leave a little money on the table when pricing the home.
+The way to accomplish this reasonable goal is to leave a little money on the table when pricing the home.
 Don’t go for setting a new high sales price in the area even if you have the best home listed at the time.

 Be moderate in your price selection so that the buyer feels like they got a good deal, the appraisal will come in at sales price or above, when the inspection is completed the buyer won’t be nit picking the seller for batteries in the smoke alarm and everyone will be understanding when the cow pies happen during processing!
 Everyone wins when you leave a little money on the table!